-The proposal is for alterations to the existing building to satisfy BCA requirements, use of the existing building as a three (3) unit multi-dwelling housing development and a three (3) lot Strata subdivision of the building.
+The proposal is for alterations to the existing building to satisfy BCA requirements, use of the existing building as a three (3) unit multi-dwelling housing development.
 The proposal will have minimal to impact on the existing external built character and form of the building and therefore will have minimal to no impact on the existing streetscape and character of the area.